Quick Answer

 |---|---|---|

 Under the Fair Work Act 2009, Australian employers can request reasonable medical evidence for personal leave.
 A medical certificate from an AHPRA-registered doctor satisfies this.
-With Doccy, you can get one without leaving your home.
+Doccy can issue one via telehealth without a clinic visit.

-For children returning to school: Most Australian schools follow the same rule - fever-free for 24 hours and feeling well.
+For children returning to school:4 Most Australian schools follow the same rule: fever-free for 24 hours and feeling well.
 For confirmed strep throat, stay home for at least 24–48 hours after starting antibiotics and until the fever is gone.

 How Does Tonsillitis Spread?

 Four main routes.
-Understanding them helps you protect the people around you while you're contagious.
+Understanding them helps protect others while someone is contagious.

 Airborne droplets

 Coughing and sneezing release tiny droplets containing the pathogen.
 Anyone within about one to two metres is at risk.
-Enclosed, poorly ventilated spaces - classrooms, open-plan offices, public transport - dramatically amplify transmission.
+Enclosed, poorly ventilated spaces (classrooms, open-plan offices, public transport) increase transmission.

 Direct contact (including kissing)

 Saliva-to-saliva contact is one of the most efficient transmission routes.
 Glandular fever (EBV) is sometimes called the "kissing disease" for this reason.
-Avoid close physical contact while you're symptomatic.
+Close physical contact should be avoided while symptomatic.

 Shared items

-Sharing cutlery, glasses, water bottles, or toothbrushes can transfer pathogens from an infected person's mouth to yours.
-Standard household hygiene - separate drinking glasses, don't share food - matters more than usual when someone is unwell.
+Sharing cutlery, glasses, water bottles, or toothbrushes can transfer pathogens from an infected person's mouth.
+Separate drinking glasses and avoiding shared food matter more than usual when someone is unwell.

 Surface contact

 Some viruses and bacteria survive briefly on hard surfaces.
-Touching a contaminated surface then touching your eyes, nose, or mouth can cause transmission, though this is less common than droplet spread.
+Touching a contaminated surface then touching the eyes, nose, or mouth can cause transmission, though this is less common than droplet spread.

 Can You Get Tonsillitis if You've Had Your Tonsils Removed?

-Short answer: you can't get tonsillitis without tonsils - but you can still get the same infection.
+Someone without tonsils cannot get tonsillitis as such, but the same infection can still occur.
 Group A Streptococcus can infect the remaining throat tissue, causing strep pharyngitis with very similar symptoms.
-And you can still spread these pathogens to others.
+The pathogens can still spread to others.

-A tonsillectomy removes the tonsils, not your vulnerability to the pathogens that cause tonsillitis.
-The main benefit is fewer recurrences - not immunity.
+A tonsillectomy removes the tonsils, not vulnerability to the pathogens that cause tonsillitis.
+The main benefit is fewer recurrences, not immunity.

-Glandular fever - infectious mononucleosis, caused by the Epstein-Barr virus (EBV) - can look nearly identical to severe bacterial tonsillitis.
-It primarily affects people aged 10-30, and it's highly contagious.
+Glandular fever (infectious mononucleosis, caused by the Epstein-Barr virus) can look nearly identical to severe bacterial tonsillitis.
+It primarily affects people aged 10–30 and is highly contagious.
 The virus persists in saliva for weeks to months.

 Signs that suggest glandular fever rather than standard tonsillitis: